Strategic Communication (MA)

 - Anne Marie Mitchell, Associate Professor, Communication

-- Laurence Minsky, Associate Professor, Communication
+- Laurence Minsky, Professor & Director of Graduate Programs, Communication

 - Peg Murphy, Associate Chair, Communication

-- Brian Ngo, Senior Strategist at DDB
+- Brian Ngo, Senior Strategist, DDB

 - Justin Sinkovich, Associate Professor, Business and Entrepreneurship